cmu-db/benchbase/PERF-DATALOADER.md

-  -r, --rows                  Number of rows --gen-config-only           Only generate the loader/config file --load-only                 Only load data into the database -h, --help                  Display this help message
+  -r, --rows                  Number of rows --gen-config-only           Only generate the loader/config file --load-only                 Only load data into the database --gen-load-order            Generate table load order in the provided database -h, --help                  Display this help message
 ```
 - to only generate the loader file(skip the actual load).
 This will generate the yaml file <table-name>_loader.yaml which can be used in loading the data.